-This energy generation is created in the downward stretching (eccenttic phase) of the jump.
+This energy generation is created in the downward stretching (eccentric phase) of the jump.

-The secret is harnessing the energy so that it can be utilised in the rising phase (concentric phase) and in the elastic properties of the tendons to propel us skyward.
+The secret is harnessing the energy so that it can be utilized in the rising phase (concentric phase) and in the elastic properties of the tendons to propel us skyward.

 You must learn how to drive your feet into the ground and harness this energy to drive you high into the air.